SparebankenVest/azure-key-vault-to-kubernetes/README.md

 | AZURE_VAULT_MAX_FAILURE_ATTEMPTS     | How many failures are accepted before reducing the frequency to Slow | "5" |
 | LOG_LEVEL                            | Log level to use for output logs.
 Options are `trace`, `debug`, `info`, `warning`, `error`, `fatal` or `panic`. | info |

-In addition there are environment variables for controlling **Azure authentication** which is documented by Microsoft here: https://docs.microsoft.com/en-us/go/azure/azure-sdk-go-authorization#use-environment-based-authentication and describe above in the Authentication section.
+In addition there are environment variables for controlling authentication which is [documented above](#authentication-options).

 ### Transparant mode

-The Transparant mode requires everything in Simple mode, plus:
+The Transparant mode requires everything in Basic mode, plus:

-**4. TODO**
+**4. TBD**

 ## Usage
-After you have installed the `azure-keyvault-controller`, you can create `AzureKeyVaultSecret` resources.
+After you have installed `azure-key-vault-to-kubernetes`, you can create `AzureKeyVaultSecret` resources and take advantage of either Kubernetes Secrets (Basic) or referencing `AzureKeyVaultSecret` resources from Pods.

+**NB! `output` is only used in Basic mode - the controller wil create the Azure Key Vault secret as a Kubernetes Secret - in Transparant mode `output` must be undefined.**

 The `AzureKeyVaultSecret` is defined using this schema: